RuoyingZheng/RuoyingZheng.github.io/_posts/2026-01-06-aesthetic-mind.md

 bibliography: 2026-01-06-aesthetics.bib

 toc:
+  sidebar: left
+  entries:
     - name: The origin of human aesthetics
       subsections:
         - name: The dawn of art in the early paleolithic
         - name: The emergence of symbols in the middle paleolithic
         - name: The art explosion in upper paleolithic
     - name: Why aesthetics emerges and evolves
       subsections:
         - name: Biological foundations: The driving force of survival and reproduction
         - name: Cultural evolution: the social brain and group survival
         - name: Co-evolution: the dual inheritance of genes and culture
     - name: Conclusion

 _styles: >
   .fake-img {